nazstone/igcapp/README.md

 # IGCApp or SugarGlider
 Desktop application to analyze IGC file.
-Concept design for glider pilot.
+Concept designed for glider pilot.

 ## Build
 To install, launch: `npm install`.

 To start dev on windows, launch: `npm run electron-dev:win`.

 To start dev on linux, launch: `npm run electron-dev`.

 To pack: `npm run electron-pack`.

 ## Development